jpsca/sqla-wrapper/README.md

 - A `SQLAlchemy` class, that does all the SQLAlchemy setup and gives you:
     - A preconfigured scoped session.
-    - A model baseclass with helper methods, that also cam auto-fill the `__tablename__` attribute for you.
+    - A model baseclass with some helper methods.

 - A `sa` helper module, that imports all the functions and classes from `sqlalchemy`and `sqlalchemy.orm`, so you don't need to repeat those imports everywhere.